kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 flag.
 Since the JAR file consists of compiled Java libraries, there is no need to resolve the library once loaded.
 As indicated in the **Solution** to this recipe, you can begin to import classes from the libraries as soon as they have been loaded.

-15-13.
+## 15-13.
 Removing a Java Class
 **Problem**
 You want to drop a Java class from your database.
-  CHAPTER 15  JAVA IN THE DATABASE
-341
 **Solution**
 Issue the SQL DROP JAVA command along with the schema and object name you want to drop.
 For instance, you want to drop the Java source for the Employees class.
 In this case, you would issue the following command:

-DROP JAVA SOURCE “Employees”;
+`DROP JAVA SOURCE “Employees”;`
 **How It Works**
 There may come a time when you need to drop a Java class or sources from the database.
 For instance, if you no longer want to maintain or allow access to a particular Java class, it may make sense to drop it.
-The DROP JAVA SOURCE command does this by passing the name of the class or source as demonstrated within the **Solution** to this recipe.
+The DROP JAVA SOURCE command does this by passing the name of the class or source as demonstrated within the Solution to this recipe.
  Note Be careful not to drop a Java class if other Java procedures or PL/SQL call specifications depend upon it.
 Doing so will invalidate any dependent code, and you will receive an error if you try to execute.
 The data dictionary provides views, such as DBA_DEPENDENCIES, that can be queried in order to find dependent objects.